rvagg/through2/README.md

 To queue a new chunk, call `this.push(chunk)`&mdash;this can be called as many times as required before the `callback()` if you have multiple pieces to send on.

+Alternatively, you may use `callback(err, chunk)` as shorthand for emitting a single chunk or an error.

 If you **do not provide a `transformFunction`** then you will get a simple pass-through stream.

 ### flushFunction